-A multi-year guaranteed annuity, or MYGA, is a specific type of fixed annuity that provides a guaranteed fixed interest rate for two to ten years.
-A MYGA is best suited for someone who is approaching retirement and wants tax deferral and a guarantee of investment return.
+A multi-year guaranteed annuity, or MYGA, is a specific type of fixed annuity that provides a guaranteed fixed interest rate for certain periods, which usually last from two to 10 years.
+MYGAs are more appropriate for someone closer to retirement who prefers tax deferral and a guarantee of investment return.

-Buying a MYGA is one way to supplement investment accounts and Social Security payments in retirement by earning a guaranteed interest rate.
-You won’t owe taxes on the growth until you start taking payments.
+Buying an MYGA is one way to supplement investment accounts and Social Security payments in retirement by earning a guaranteed interest rate.
+In addition, you won’t owe taxes on the growth until you start taking payments.

 They are also known as CD annuities since they provide some of the features of certificates of deposit, such as a specified term and a guaranteed fixed interest rate.

 How Do MYGAs Work?

-In a MYGA, you agree to pay an insurance company a premium in return for a guaranteed fixed interest rate on the contribution for a certain length of time.
-The term can be two years, three years, five years, ten years, or any number of years up to twenty years.
+In an MYGA, you agree to pay an insurance company a premium for a guaranteed fixed interest rate on the contribution for a certain time.
+The term can be two, three, five, ten, or any number of years up to twenty.

-You will either be able to cash out the premium and interest you’ve earned or extend your contract at the conclusion of the accumulation period.
-If you decide to renew your contract, the interest rate may differ from the one you originally agreed to.
+You can either cash out the premium and interest earned or extend your contract after the accumulation period.
+If you renew your contract, the interest rate may differ from what you originally agreed to.

 If you want to withdraw money from the annuity, you may have to pay fees called surrender charges.
-Your contract might let you take some of the money out without paying fees each year called penalty-free withdrawals.
+However, your contract might let you take some money out without paying yearly fees, called penalty-free withdrawals.
 Ask the insurance company about this when you get the annuity.

 Your contract may also allow you to take money out for emergencies.
 For example, if you need money to enter a nursing home, you may be able to take it out of your MYGA.

-Before withdrawing funds from a multi-year guarantee annuity early, keep in mind that one of the primary advantages of a MYGA is that they are tax-deferred.
-The money withdrawn won’t earn triple compounding interest that accumulates over time.
+Before withdrawing funds from a multi-year guarantee annuity early, remember that one of the primary advantages of an MYGA is that they are tax-deferred.
+As a result, the money withdrawn won’t accumulate triple compounding interest over time.